Tide gauges measuring sea level in Rhode Island since 1930 have risen "maybe about 10 inches since that time."

 Janet Freedman on Sunday, January 13th, 2013 in an interview on 10 News Conference

-Rhode Island Coastal Resources geologist says sea level in Narragansett Bay has risen roughly 10 inches since 1930
+Rhode Island Coastal Resources geologist says sea level has risen roughly 10 inches since 1930

 Sandy, the so-called "superstorm" that struck the East Coast in October 2012, did more than produce massive damage.
 It also got a lot of people talking about climate change.